ArtyomKozyrev8/js6tables/README.md

 or, if you do not need periodic updates of your tables, without any backend.

 There are 4 table types: MyFilteredSortedTable, MyFilterSortUpdTable, PagedTable, PagedUpdTable.
 And one support class TableStyle which is used to define styles of you tables.
-First tow types are fine for small tables, e.g up to 300 rows tables, two other types are well suited for big table 1000+ rows of data.
+First two types are fine for small tables, e.g up to 300 rows tables, two other types are well suited for big table 1000+ (was tested even with 50 000 rows) rows of data.
 All tables have searchbox, which helps to find rows with a certain data; columns are sortable; download in CSV button.
 Updatable tables (get regular updates from your backend API endpoint) has button to stop or start updates, note if you used seachbox, you have stoped regular updates, clear searchbox to renew them; you can also choose rows per page number with the help